Falls Prevention in Seniors: How to Prevent Falls at Home

 - Do not wear socks without shoes on smooth floors.

-To prevent falls in the bathroom:
+How to prevent falls in the bathroom:

 - Install grab handles and non-skid mats inside and outside your shower or tub and near the toilet and sinks.